THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 41. The responsibilities of the Auditor are the following:

-a) he shall verify the way the BHA’s patrimony is administered;
+a) to verify the administration of the BHA’s assets;

-b) he shall prepare reports on the financial activity of BHA, which he presents to the General Assembly;
+b) to prepare reports on the financial activity of BHA, and present them to the General Assembly;

-c) he shall check the balance sheets drawn up by the Secretary-Treasurer.
+c) to check the balance sheets drawn up by the Secretary-Treasurer.

 Ch.
 XII.
 Final and Transitory Provisions